 Cow Harbor Warriors Overview

-Established in 2012, “Cow Harbor Warriors” is 501c3 not for profit organization.
-It is made up of a team of dedicated Northport community members focused on "honoring and enabling" our Tri-State Wounded Warriors from Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF) by raising funds and awareness and enlisting the community’s support for organizations that advance our wounded warriors past their visible and invisible injuries.
-The Cow Harbor Warrior Weekend was created as a way to raise funds and awareness for our supported veterans organizations, by inviting the Tri-State Wounded Warriors, their families and our community members to a weekend of recreation, celebration and appreciation.
+Established in 2012, “Cow Harbor Warriors” is 501(c)(3) not for profit organization.
+It is made up of a team of dedicated Northport community members focused on "honoring and enabling” individuals in the tristate area who served in Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF), by raising funds and awareness and enlisting the community’s support for organizations that advance wounded warriors and other veterans in need, past their visible and invisible injuries.
+The Cow Harbor Warrior Weekend was created as a way to raise funds and awareness for the veterans and veterans’ organizations we support, by inviting wounded warriors/veterans in need, their families and our community members to a weekend of recreation, celebration and appreciation.
+Since its inception in 2012, the Cow Harbor Warrior organization has donated over $235,000 to veteran organizations that help advance the wellbeing of injured veterans or veterans in need including: The Wounded Warriors Project, the Semper Fi Fund, Disabled American Veterans Transportation Network (DAV TN), Paws of War, the Northport VA Medical Center and others.

-Cow Harbor Warriors WeekendFor the past 10 years the men and women of America’s armed forces have been fighting for our freedom abroad and now, our veterans from the Iraq and Afghanistan wars are starting to return home.
+Cow Harbor Warriors WeekendFor the past 14 years the men and women of America’s armed forces have been fighting for our freedom abroad and now, our veterans from the Iraq and Afghanistan wars are returning home.
 The Northport and Huntington communities have continued to support our troops and remember our veterans in many ways.
-As of today more than 48,000 American service men and women have been physically injured in Operation Iraqi Freedom and Operation Enduring Freedom.
-In working with organizations that advance the recovery of our OIF/OEF veterans , Cow Harbor Warriors has encouraged their community to help to create an annual weekend of recreation, celebration and appreciation in order to honor and enable the Tri-State wounded warriors.
+As of today more than 53,000 American service men and women have been physically injured in Operation Iraqi Freedom and Operation Enduring Freedom.
+It is estimated that over 400,000 service men and women suffer from the invisible wounds of Post-Traumatic Stress Disorder (PTSD) In working with organizations that advance the recovery of our OIF/OEF veterans , Cow Harbor Warriors has encouraged their community to help to create an annual weekend of recreation, celebration and appreciation in order to honor and enable the tristate wounded warriors and veterans in need.

 Warrior Welcome Parade